serverless-guru/templates/sls-jest/testing-walkthrough/03-how-to-test-external-services/01_howPortsAndAdaptorsCanHelpWithMocking/README.md

 # Ports and Adaptors

 Ports and Adaptors is an architecture pattern which helps you decouple your codebase.
-A decoupled codebase makes testing much more straighforward.
-So what is the idea behind ports and adatopr?
+A decoupled codebase makes testing much more straightforward.
+So what is the idea behind ports and adators?

 ### What is Ports and Adaptors
 ![1](./assets/paa-concept-1.png)